asuri2/CarND-Behavioral-Cloning-P3/writeup_template.md

 To augment the data sat, I also flipped images and angles thinking that this would help the car to stay in middle of the roads while turning.
 Also, I used left and right camera images to train the network by correcting the steering angle by +- 0.20 degree.

 After the collection process, I had 25712 number of data points.
 I then preprocessed this data by converting the color scheme from BGR to RGB(since cv2 reads the image in BGR color scheme and simulator sends images in RGB format).
+Then I cropped and recscaled the image to get the final image shape as 32, 80, 3.
+This helped in training the model faster.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+The ideal number of epochs was 3 as after 3rd epoch the model started oscillaiting around 0.014% training loss.
+Also, I used an adam optimizer so that manually training the learning rate wasn't necessary.